RajatKumar31/email_app/README.md

     REDIS_URL= redis://localhost:6379 (redis connection url)

-5. Run "npx drizzle-kit push"
+4. Run "npx drizzle-kit push"
-6. Run "npm start" to run the project.
+5. Run "npm start" to run the backend.

-7. Move to the frontend folder and do "npm i".
+6. Move to the frontend folder and do "npm i".
-8. Create a .env file and add the following:
+7. Create a .env file and add the following:

    NEXT_PUBLIC_API_URL = http://localhost:5000/api/emails  (api base url)

+8. Run "npm run dev" to run the frontend.